Return of Title IV Funds

 Consequences for Withdrawal and Financial Aid

 A student who officially withdraws earns aid based on the number of calendar days they attended.
-Earned aid is calculated from the beginning for the semester until the official withdrawal date, up to the point that 60% of the semester has passed.
-(Scheduled breaks that are at least five days long are excluded from determining the percentage of the term completed.)
-After the 60% point, all aid is considered earned.
+Earned aid is calculated from the date that the student began attending classes until the official withdrawal date.
+(Scheduled breaks that are at least five days long are excluded from determining the percentage of the semester completed.)
+After the student has completed 60% of the days they were scheduled to attend, all aid is considered earned.

-The Return of Title IV Funds calculation will be performed according to federal regulations by taking the “Nth” calendar day of the term that the student officially withdraws divided by the total number of calendar days in the semester (excluding breaks of 5 days or longer).
+The Return of Title IV Funds calculation will be performed according to federal regulations by taking the “Nth” calendar day of the semester that the student officially withdraws divided by the total number of calendar days the student was scheduled to attend during in the semester (excluding breaks of 5 days or longer).

-The time frame for the 60% point of the semester may differ for students enrolled in shortened sessions and/or summer school.
+The time frame for the 60% point of the semester may differ for students because it is based on the days they were scheduled to attend.

-For unofficial withdrawals the Return of Title IV Funds calculation will be performed according to federal regulations by using the mid-point of the semester (50% point) unless the financial aid office is able to document attendance beyond the midpoint of the semester (excluding breaks of 5 days or longer).
+For unofficial withdrawals the Return of Title IV Funds calculation will be performed according to federal regulations by using the mid-point (50% point) of the days the student was scheduled to attend unless the Financial Aid Office is able to document attendance beyond the midpoint of the semester (excluding breaks of 5 days or longer).

 Procedure for Repaying the US Government